How To Find Fall In Southern California

 L.A. is usually too far of a drive.
 Especially with the traffic!
 Oh Lord!
 Try getting from Riverside area to anywhere in Los Angeles without it taking 3 hours one way.
 I dare you.
 Maybe on some weekends you could get lucky, but most of the time it’s a pain.
-So most of the time, B and I, like to go towards the mountains instead.
+So most of the time, my husband B and I, like to go towards the mountains instead.
 Usually that’s the San Bernardino mountains.
+The mountains is one of my favorite places to find fall in Southern California!

-So here are some of my favorite places to find fall!
+Here are some of my favorite places to find fall in Southern California!

 The Live Oak Canyon Pumpkin Patch– Now, this place near Yucaipa used to be tiny.
 No one knew about it, and it wasn’t usually crowded.
 Now everyone knows about it because they added rides and food vendors.
 But that’s okay.
 It’s still a super fun place to go and walk around!
 If you want to skip the crowds or get a discount, go on a weekday!
 They have a ton of deals on their website.
-I love to go here to pick pumpkins, look at all the different kinds, and go in the petting zoo!
+I love to go here to pick pumpkins, look at all the different kinds of gourds, and go in the petting zoo!
 It gives you a taste of fall pretty close to home.
+The goats are my favorite!

 Oak Glen – There are a couple of places that make up the Oak Glen area.
 It is a 5 mile loop with farms, businesses and ranches.
 I’ll explain some of those next.
 But, Oak Glen has one of the best apple pies I’ve ever had.
 You have to stop at Apple Annie’s Restaurant and get some apple pie if you are up here.
 A lot of other places have it, but none as good as this one.
 They also have weekend activities for kids in the Oak Tree Village like crafting, shopping and animals.
 It can get pretty crowded on the weekends, though.

 Snow-Line Orchard and Winery – This is a tiny apple orchard off of a very small road in Oak Glen.
 If you manage to find it, it’s a great place to stop.
 They have U-Pick raspberries while they are in season.
-You HAVE to get some apple cider donuts!
+You HAVE to try some apple cider donuts!
 They are super addicting!
 Snow-Line also recently started a winery.
 They have a lot of fruity wines based off of the fruit they have in the area.
 It’s a cute little place to stop and look around!
+Bring a Mexican blanket and hang out under the trees!

 Riley’s Farm – This is where all the kids go for field trips in the Inland Empire!
 It has really cool educational war reenactments during the week.
 This is mostly for teachers and field trips, but there are times when you can come watch.
 They also have U-pick apples during apple season.
 It is a pretty place to walk around and see the leaves changing.
 Just make sure you check their schedule for hours and activities because they change every day.

 These are the local places that I love to go!
-But if you don’t mind a drive, here are some other places that are amazing to visit in fall!
+But if you don’t mind a drive, here are some other places that are amazing to find fall in Southern California!

 Lake Arrowhead – Up the mountains a little ways lies Lake Arrowhead and Lake Arrowhead Village.
 This is a cute mountain town with awesome little shops and restaurants.
 Our favorite thing to do is explore the area by hiking or off-roading, and then come to walk around the village and eat yummy food!
 The lake is a private lake, however, so no one is allowed on it or in it.
 But it’s still very pretty to look at!